dk14/wolfram-mega/docs/oracles.md

 # Oracle API
-Oracle API is provides functionality for managing `OracleId`.
+Oracle API provides functionality for managing `OracleId`.
 It allows Oracle to advertise itself in the network.

 Oracle advertises:
 - its `OracleId` which is presentation of oracle's physical identity.
 - its capabilities, specifications of features oracle supports: questions it can answer, together with information necesssary for traders to query (e.g. Mega-compatible endpoint).

-> Both `OracleId` and capabilities contain proof of work (SHA256) done.
-Id takes root oracle pubkey as input for PoW, capability takes `oracleSignature` over that capability as input for PoW.
+> Both `OracleId` and capabilities contain proof of work (SHA256) done. `OracleId` takes root oracle pubkey as input for PoW, capability takes `oracleSignature` over that capability as input for PoW.

 Oracle API is built on top of operator API (mempools), since both advertising oracles and listening traders are also operating nodes in Mega-P2P.